Robert Durst: Other legal issues

-In 2012 and 2013, Durst's family members sought and received restraining orders against him, saying they were afraid of him.
-Durst was charged with trespassing in New York City for walking in front of townhouses owned by his brother Douglas and other family members.
+In 2012 and 2013, Durst's family members sought and received restraining orders against him, stating they were afraid of him.
+Durst was charged with trespassing in New York City for walking in front of townhouses owned by Douglas and other family members.
 He went on trial and was acquitted in December 2014.
 The judge also vacated the thirteen orders of protection his family members had taken out on him.

-In July 2014, Durst was arrested after turning himself in to police following an incident at a Houston CVS drug store in which he allegedly exposed his genitalia without provocation and urinated on a rack of candy.
+In July 2014, Durst was arrested after turning himself in to police following an incident at a Houston CVS Pharmacy in which he allegedly exposed his genitalia without provocation and urinated on a rack of candy.
 He then left the store and casually walked down the street.
 Durst was charged with misdemeanor criminal mischief.
 In December 2014, he pleaded "no contest" and was fined $500.
-His lawyer described the incident as an "unfortunate medical mishap".
+His lawyer described the incident as an "unfortunate medical mishap."
 A recording of the incident was released on videotape in 2015.

 Death

-Durst died of cardiac arrest at the San Joaquin General Hospital in Stockton, California, on January 10, 2022, at age 78.
-He had been undergoing testing at the time.
-At the time of his death, Durst still remained in the custody of the California Department of Corrections and Rehabilitation.
+Durst died of cardiac arrest at the San Joaquin General Hospital in French Camp, California, on January 10, 2022, at age 78.
+He had been undergoing medical tests when he went into cardiac arrest and did not respond to resuscitation.
+At the time of his death, Durst remained in the custody of the California Department of Corrections and Rehabilitation.

-In January 2022 the family of Kathleen McCormack filed a wrongful death suit against Durst's estate.
-This was the fourth similar civil suit filed by the family since 2015, attempting to claim all or part of Robert Durst's assets.
-In response, a federal judge in the Southern District of New York has ruled that Durst's second wife and heir, Debrah Lee Charatan, may not do anything with his $100 million estate.
+In January 2022, McCormack's family filed a wrongful death suit against Durst's estate.
+This was the fourth similar civil suit the family had filed since 2015, attempting to claim all or part of Durst's assets.
+In response, a federal judge in the Southern District of New York froze the estate of his second wife and heir, Debrah Charatan, (worth $100 million).
 The court documents say Charatan and/or her attorney must appear in court on March 25, 2022, and show cause why the order should not be issued.
+In March 2023, a federal court judge ruled the case of wrongful death filed by McCormick's family against Durst's estate could proceed.
+In the ruling, the judge wrote that the lawsuit filed was not untimely because of Durst's death.
+A conference was scheduled for April 2023.
+As of August 2025, the suit remains in the pre-trial phase, with active motion practice and hearings taking place.
+No trial date has been set.